mrezabayat/iamsorush/content/posts/mpi-ping-pong.md

 };
 ```

-In this example, I don't care exactly what is in `Data` array except 0-th element which counts the number of forths and backs of the ball.
+In this example, I ignore what is in `Data` array except *0-th* element which counts the number of back-and-forths of the ball.

 ## IPlayer

-As I am still in the world of ping pong, I call each process a player.
+As I am still thinking in the world of ping pong, I call each process a player.
 We have different players, rank 0 and 1 which play the game and the other ranks which are idle.
 So to avoid nested if-conditions, I created `IPlayer` interface:

 ```cpp
 struct IPlayer